aspnetboilerplate/aspnetboilerplate/doc/WebSite/Data-Filters.md

 change the tenant filter: **SetTenantId()**.
 SetTenantId changes the parameter value for both filters, and also works for single database and database per tenant approaches. **It is highly recommended that you use use SetTenantId** to change tenancy filter parameter values.
-See the [multi tenancy document](Multi-Tenancy.md) for more information.
+See the [Multi-Tenancy document](Multi-Tenancy.md) for more information.

 ### ORM Integrations